 In both Oregon and the United States overall, core high-tech employment is disproportionally male.
-Males account for 70 percent of employment in high tech, compared with 53 percent of private employment across all industries.
+Males account for 70% of employment in high tech, compared with 53% of private employment across all industries.

 High Wages, High Educational Requirements

 At the industry level, average wages in high-tech are some of the highest in the state.
-In 2018, the average annual wage was more than $115,000 for core industries.
-Across high tech’s sub-sectors, wages vary greatly, from a high of more than $148,000 in semiconductor and electronic component manufacturing to $57,000 in pharmaceutical and medicine manufacturing.
-All high-tech industry sectors have higher wages than the statewide annual average wage of $53,058.
+In 2020, the average annual wage was more than $120,000 for core industries.
+Across high tech’s sub-sectors, wages vary greatly, from a high of more than $150,000 in semiconductor and electronic component manufacturing to $57,000 in pharmaceutical and medicine manufacturing.
+Nearly all high-tech industry sectors have higher wages than the statewide annual average wage of $59,927.

 Wages also vary across the occupational spectrum.
-For the largest STEM occupations in core high-tech industries, median hourly wages are highest for architectural and engineering managers ($69.47), computer and information systems managers ($61.21), and software developers ($52.06).
-Wages are lowest for the industry’s computer network support specialists ($28.51), computer user support specialists ($24.13), and biological technicians ($19.09).
-As in other industries, higher-wage jobs tend to require more education.
+For the largest STEM occupations in core high-tech industries, median hourly wages are highest for architectural and engineering managers ($66.30), computer and information systems managers ($63.63), and software developers ($51.47).
+Wages are lowest for the industry’s computer network support specialists ($28.51), computer user support specialists ($24.13), and biological technicians ($20.90).
+As in other industries, higher-wage jobs tend to require education beyond high school.

 A Promising Future

-While statewide employment projections are not available for all industries, the Oregon Employment Department forecasts that the five largest core high-tech industries will grow by 15 percent between 2017 and 2027 (compared with 12 percent growth across all industries).
-The future is particularly promising for the computer systems design and software publishing industries, with projected growth rates of 29 percent and 26 percent, respectively.
+While statewide employment projections are not available for all industries, the Oregon Employment Department forecasts that the five largest core high-tech industries will grow by 15% between 2020 and 2030 (compared with 12% growth across all industries).
+The future is particularly promising for the computer systems design and software publishing industries, with projected growth rates of 25% and 18%, respectively.
 Regardless of the losses suffered during the last (and other) recessions, high tech’s dominant presence will continue to enhance Oregon’s ability to compete and succeed, both locally and globally.
-For more information, look for the full national report on high-tech industries from the Bureau of Labor Statistics later in 2019.